 Fiduciary duty refers to the relationship where one party places a significant amount of trust in the integrity and fidelity of the other party.
 This relationship becomes a legal obligation, and a position of superiority or influence is created.
 The law then imposes certain obligations on the fiduciary.

 In many places, brokers owe a fiduciary duty to their securities clients.
-If you think that your broker or brokerage firm may have breached their fiduciary duty, contact a securities fraud lawyer to determine if you have a case.
+If you think that your broker or brokerage firm may have breached their fiduciary duty, contact a securities lawyer to determine if you have a case.

 A Hedge Fund is an investment pool managed to reach positive investment returns.
 Unlike mutual funds, the investment strategies of hedge funds are usually much more flexible.
 Commonly, the hedge fund has minimal obligations for reporting and disclosure to its investors.